 About

-stuf.rocks is the service brand of Stefan Köllner — based in Hamburg, with over 25 years of software engineering across web, desktop, embedded data acquisition, Linux server operations and AI-assisted tooling.
-The shop offers concrete, scope-bound engagements; larger custom work happens by direct arrangement.
+stuf.rocks is the service brand of ndtss/Stefan Köllner — based in Hamburg, with over 30 years of software engineering across web, desktop applications, embedded data acquisition, mobile app development, Linux server operations and AI-assisted tooling.
+The shop offers concrete, scope-bound engagements; larger custom work runs via direct coordination.

-The work delivered here is not standard agency output — it comes from a specialist who chooses the stack, plans the architecture, writes the code, operates the servers, and takes on long-term maintenance.
-Full lifecycle.
-Architecture principles (loose coupling, testability, extensibility) are non-negotiable: the result is software that can still adapt to new requirements many years from now.
+What's delivered here is not generic agency output — it's code from a specialist who chooses the stack, writes the code, operates the servers, and answers the emails.
+Architecture principles (loose coupling, testability, extensibility) are non-negotiable: the result is software you can still change two years from now.

 Principles